 Mesothelioma is responsible for over 3000 deaths per year, and the number of confirmed cases of mesothelioma is on the rise.
 Mesothelioma tends to have a long latency period, and in many cases, it can be decades after the asbestos exposure before the onset of any symptoms.
 Unfortunately, the symptoms of pleural mesothelioma mimic those of other lung infections, so it is often not diagnosed until it is too late for any treatment to slow the disease.

 What Is Asbestos?

 Asbestos was very popular for use in construction during the 20th Century as it was cheap, easy to manufacture, and provided water and fire resistance to the project.
-Construction projects contain lots of sawing, sanding, drilling – all things that produce a lot of dust.
+Construction projects contain lots of sawing, sanding, and drilling – all things that produce a lot of dust.

 Who Is at Risk for Developing Mesothelioma from Asbestos?

 Construction workers are the largest occupational group of people that have been diagnosed with mesothelioma due to over-exposure to asbestos.
 Most buildings and houses erected between the 1920s and the 1980s run a great risk of having some sort of asbestos product still inside.
 Asbestos was used in flooring, roofing, insulation, pipes, boilers, and fireproofing materials.

 When dealing with any structure that was built using asbestos products this dust is very dangerous.
 The worker will be inhaling the dust which allows the asbestos fibers to enter the body.
 The asbestos fibers get trapped in the body and cause irritation, pulmonary issues, and tumors.

 Although the risks involved with working with asbestos were discovered in the 1980s, there are still several projects related to construction that use asbestos such as packing gaskets and roofing panels.